Multi-age classroom: History and prevalence

 The reasoning behind multi-age classrooms is distinct from that of split classes.
-While split classes are created when there are not enough students to form two separate single age classes, multi-age classes are intentionally formed to create a mixed age, diverse learning environment.
-This is an important distinction, as the reason for creating a split class or multi-age class will dictate what kinds of teaching strategies and pedagogy is applied in the classroom, which will in turn impact student outcomes.
+While split classes are created when there are not enough students to form two separate single-age classes, multi-age classes are intentionally formed to create a mixed-age, diverse learning environment.
+This is an important distinction, as the reason for creating a split class or multi-age class will dictate what kinds of teaching strategies and pedagogy are applied in the classroom, which will in turn impact student outcomes.

 For a given number of students, composite classes allow greater administrative flexibility in allocating students to classes.
 This allows gender balancing, matching of student needs to teaching expertise, and balancing class sizes.
 By allocating children to classes according to specific learning needs, it is possible to arrange classes with narrower ranges of abilities.

 Schools composed exclusively of composite classes are increasingly common in Australian primary school education; they are not uncommon in New Zealand.

 Composite classes often meet resistance, with parents often believing that their child is disadvantaged by being in one.
 This perception is often regardless of whether their child would be in the younger or older cohort.

-Advocates of multi-age classrooms point to the lack of age stratification in workplaces, families or other social environments as a reason to create a similar environment in the classroom.
+Advocates of multi-age classrooms point to the lack of age stratification in workplaces, families, or other social environments as a reason to create a similar environment in the classroom.